 Groundwater beneath LANL discharges to the springs at the Rio Grande.
-Albuquerque residents are already drinking water from the Rio Grande and Santa Fe residents will begin next spring.
+Albuquerque residents are already drinking water from the Rio Grande and Santa Fe residents will begin next year.

 It is time to get back to basics.
 NMED must require LANL to install wells drilled only with air.
-These wells must be able to detect contamination and provide the necessary information in order to implement corrective action, or "cleanup," in an efficient and cost effective manner.
+The wells must be able to detect contamination and provide the necessary information in order to make informed decisions about corrective action, or "cleanup."
+The necessary information is not available to determine if the wastes can be left in place or whether they must be excavated.
+Execution of these decisions must be done in an efficient and cost-effective manner that are protective of human health and the environment.
 Already too much taxpayer money has been wasted drilling defective wells, collecting and analyzing samples from defective wells and reporting data to the public that is unreliable.
+It is time to hold LANL accountable.